papis/papis/doc/source/plugins.rst

 `Dublin Core Metadata <https://www.dublincore.org/specifications/dublin-core/dces/>`__.
 We can however extend it for any specific downloader.
 For instance, some documents in the ACL Anthology provide a "code" field, with a link to e.g. a GitHub repository.
-We will try to extract code repository URL using :mod:`bs4`.
+We will try to extract a code repository URL using :mod:`bs4`.
 An instance of :mod:`bs4` with the parsed HTML can be obtained and manipulated as follows: